albina-euregio/albina-website/README.md

 Please use the following workflow when releasing new versions:

-1. determine new version number `<TAG>` and run `yarn changelog <TAG>`
+1. determine new version number `<TAG>` and run `pnpm changelog <TAG>`
 2. edit `CHANGELOG.md` by hand if necessary and commit
 3. create `<TAG>` with git

-If you forgot to update the changelog before creating a new tag in git, use `yarn changelog-latest`.
+If you forgot to update the changelog before creating a new tag in git, use `pnpm changelog-latest`.
 This will add all commits for the newest tag to the CHANGELOG.
 The downside compared to the workflow above is, that the changes to CHANGELOG itself are not included in the release.

-If there have been several new releases since the last update to CHANGELOG, use e.g. `yarn git-cliff -p CHANGELOG.md v7.0.6..` to prepend all changes that happened _after_ version v7.0.6 was released.
+If there have been several new releases since the last update to CHANGELOG, use e.g. `pnpm git-cliff -p CHANGELOG.md v7.0.6..` to prepend all changes that happened _after_ version v7.0.6 was released.